akray45/FastApiProject/README.md

 - be validated
 API Users should also be able to retrieve the addresses that are within a given distance and location coordinates.

+Docker file if not able to run it locally

+Bild the image:-
+docker build --no-cache -f  DockerFile -t fastapi .

+Run the container:-
+docker run -d -p  80:80  --name fastapi fastapi

+Stop and Remove the container:- docker rm -f fastapi